-Chaperone Guidelines on School Field Trips
+Chaperone Guidelines for School Field Trips

-Due to COVID-19, our field trip schedules have been modified.
-When this restriction has been lifted, we will resume our regular field trip practices.
 We appreciate your willingness to help out on field trips.
-Your interest in your child's education is important to your son/daughter and us.
-To ensure that everyone has an enjoyable and educational experience we ask that the following guidelines be followed:
+Your interest in your child's education is important to your son/daughter and to the Oakwood staff.
+To ensure that everyone has an enjoyable educational experience we ask that the following guidelines be followed: